Probing the Topology of Fermionic Gaussian Mixed States with {U(1)} symmetry by Full Counting Statistics

 We numerically verify the above analysis in two-dimension by calculating a Gaussian mixed state whose the modular Hamiltonian is given by the Haldane model on honeycomb lattice \cite{Haldane88}

 where $\langle \rangle$ and $\langle\langle\rangle\rangle$ denote summation over the nearest and the next nearest pairs of sites, respectively.
 The phase $\phi$ breaks time-reversal symmetry and takes plus (minus) sign for anti-clockwise (clockwise) next nearest hopping.
 We chose $J_1$, $J_2>0$.
 When $\mu/J_2<3\sqrt{3}|\sin\phi|$, the model is in the topological phase with Chern number $C=+1$ for $0<\phi<\pi$ and $C=-1$ for $-\pi<\phi<0$.
 We numerically compute the behavior of $g(\theta)$ for the topological phase $\phi=\pi/2$ and $\mu/J_2=0$, and the numeric results are shown in Fig. \ref{2d}.
 Here the open boundary means stripe geometry and the periodic boundary means torus geometry, where the length of the stripe or the torus is denoted by $L$.
 It shows that $g(\theta)$ is anti-symmetric around $\theta=\pi$ and displays a discontinuity at $\theta=\pi$.
 The inset shows the jump scales with $L\ln L$ and the width of the jump scales with $1/L$.
-This shows that $g(\theta)$ defined in Eq. \ref{gtheta} for higher dimension shares the same behavior as $F^\prime(\theta)$ defined for one-dimension.
+This shows that $g(\theta)$ defined in Eq. (\ref{gtheta}) for higher dimension shares the same behavior as $F^\prime(\theta)$ defined for one-dimension.

-\textit{Remark and Outlook.} In summary, the density matrix of a mixed state can be equivalently described by its modular Hamiltonian.
+{\it Remarks and Outlook.} In summary, the density matrix of a mixed state can be equivalently described by its modular Hamiltonian.
 When the modular Hamiltonian has a nontrivial bulk topology, the stable zero energy edge states guaranteed by the bulk-boundary correspondence lead to a degeneracy in the density matrix spectrum.
 This work shows that this degeneracy has dramatic physical consequences in the full counting statistics.
-The full counting statistics can now be experimentally measured, for instance, in ultracold atom experiments using the quantum gas microscope \cite{fcs_exp1,fcs_exp2,fcs_exp3}.
-Moreover, although our current discussion is restricted to Gaussian mixed states, it is conceivable that the idea of using full counting statistics to detect mixed state topology can be generalized to interacting cases where the modular Hamiltonians host nontrivial topological orders \cite{Yin23,Bao23,Fan23,aspt1,aspt2,cenke1,cenke2,interaction1,interaction2,interaction3,interaction4,interaction5}.
+Remarkably, The full counting statistics can be experimentally measured.
+For instance, for ultracold atoms in the optical lattice, using the quantum gas microscope one can directly measure the occupation of neutral atoms up to single atom precision \cite{fcs_exp1,fcs_exp2,fcs_exp3}.
+This measurement basis is exactly the diagonal basis of $e^{i\theta\hat{Q}}$.
+By repeating such measurements multiple times, one can get the ensemble average of $e^{i\theta \hat{Q}}$, and then obtain $F(\theta)$.